PhamMinhKha0710/Blog/content/about/index.en.md

 # Hero Section
 greeting = "Hello, I'm"
-position = "Backend Developer • 4th Year Student"
+position = "Backend Developer" heroTagline = """I don't live to fit a mold.
+I live to leave a mark.
+Not to be perfect — just better than yesterday.
-heroTagline = "Passionate about building scalable backend systems with high performance and clear architecture." githubUsername = "PhamMinhKha0710" resumeLink = "/cv/Pham_Minh_Kha_CV.pdf" status = "Student"
+And on that path, I'm creating something meaningful.""" githubUsername = "PhamMinhKha0710" resumeLink = "/cv/Pham_Minh_Kha_CV.pdf" status = "Open to opportunities"

 # Stats
 [[stats]]
-value = "4th Year"
+value = "2+"
-label = "CS Student"
+label = "Years Experience"

 [[stats]]
 value = "5"